Aerial Filming and Photography

 Aerial filming and Photography, using drones to capture visuals and perspectives from the air

-Welcome to my web site, I’m Nick Fenwick, based in Brighton, East Sussex, where I do Aerial Filming and Photography using drones to capture interesting perspectives from the air as well as utilising background abilities for ground based filming and audio visual projects
+What I do: Welcome to my web site, I’m Nick Fenwick, based in Brighton, East Sussex, where I am able to offer Aerial Filming and imagery using drones to capture perspectives from the air

 Background:

-The time I’ve been lucky to have opportunity, gaining exceptional experience working alongside television programme production whilst covering major winter sports events across Europe, seamlessly integrating with the production team covering each event.
-Opportunity which brought together technical abilities, independently managing Camera, Sound and Lighting in a broadcast setting.
-Personal skills and a dynamic approach with a positioning to bring new perspectives and picture acquisition in a fast paced live environment, capturing unique moments, my content also reaching across television networks worldwide.
-Staying ahead and up to speed with camera technology across production has always helped maintain pre-defined standards and to delivering outcomes above expectation
+The time I’ve been lucky to gain experience working alongside television programme production whilst covering major winter sports events across Europe, seamlessly integrating with the production team covering each event.
+Opportunity which brought together technical abilities, independently managing Camera, Sound and Lighting in a broadcast setting, experience also taking in filming from rotary wing aircraft

 Some of the television programme production input I’ve made a contribution to is outlined here